carlwiedemann/foresite/README.md

-# Foresite
+# Foresite - An Extremely Minimal Static Site Generator

-Foresite is an extremely minimal static site generator.
-It is a single executable that converts markdown and a single template to generate a static site.

-Foresite is a great choice for simple blogs hosted on [GitHub Pages](https://pages.github.com/) or similar.
+CLI executable that converts markdown wrapped in a single template to static HTML for simple blogs hosted on [GitHub Pages](https://pages.github.com/) or similar.

-## Requirements

-* Ruby >= 2.7.0

 ## Installation

+The only requirement is Ruby >= 2.7.0.

-    gem install foresite
+    $ gem install foresite

-## Example: Hello World
+## Quick start: Hello World

-    mkdir my_blog
+    $ mkdir my_blog                 # Create a project directory
-    cd my_blog
+    $ cd my_blog
-    foresite init
+    $ foresite init                 # Initialize subdirectories for markdown and HTML
-    foresite touch "Hello World"
+    $ foresite touch "Hello World"  # Create first post as markdown
-    foresite build
+    $ foresite build                # Converts markdown to HTML

-Quickly view in a browser using Python's `http.server`:

-    python -m http.server 8000 --directory out

 ![Screenshot of Hello World post](screenshot.png)

-## Detailed instructions
+## Getting started guide

 ### 1. Create your project directory

-After installing foresite, create a project directory for your site, and run `foresite init`:
+After installing foresite using `gem install foresite`, create a project directory for your site, and run `foresite init` from within it:

     $ mkdir my_blog
     $ cd my_blog